 The Responsible Entity must keep its documentation of the CIP Senior Manager and any delegations up to date.
 This is to ensure that individuals do not assume any undocumented authority.
 However, delegations do not have to be re-instated if the individual who delegated the task changes roles or is replaced.
 For instance, assume that John Doe is named the CIP Senior Manager and he delegates a specific task to the Substation Maintenance Manager.
-If John Doe is replaced as the CIP Senior Manager, the CIP Senior Manager documentation must be updated within the specified timeframe, but the existing delegation to the Substation Maintenance Manager remains in effect as approved by the previous CIP Senior Manager, John Doe.
+If John Doe is replaced as the CIP Senior Manager, the CIP Senior Manager documentation must be updated within the specified timeframe, but the existing delegation to the Substation Maintenance Manager, John Doe.